prototux/xz-backdoor-recreation/README.md

 ## Order

-* helpers/do_stage0.sh will produce artifacts/bad-3-corrupt-lzma2.sh (which is stage 1)
+* stage0.sh will produce artifacts/bad-3-corrupt-lzma2.sh (which is stage 1)
+* stage1.sh will produce artifacts/stage2.sh, i think the name is obvious :)
-* helpers/do_stage1.sh will produce artifacts/stage2.sh
+* stage2.sh will produce artifacts/evilcrc(32|64).so, which is the actual backdoor code